ideckia/ideckia/README.md

 As the application is headless, there is an icon in the systray.
 To show this icon Ideckia uses `libayatana-appindicator` library, which should be installed in the system.
 The app could be running even if there is no systray icon, but is preferable to have some feedback.

-This library is installed by default in Ubuntu and derivates.
+This library should be installed by default in Ubuntu and derivates.

+If it isn't, you can install it with this command:

+`sudo apt install libayatana-appindicator3-1`

 #### Communication port

-The port used for communication between server and client may be closed.
+The port used for communication between core and client may be closed.
 To open that port, execute this command:

 `sudo ufw allow 8888/tcp comment 'Open port 8888 for Ideckia'` (Supposing Ideckia uses the port 8888)